BenMannMann/ArchLinuxBTW/README.md

 4. Profit?
 Should Just Work

 ### Uninstall Windows Software from Wine
-Should be an uninstaller in Spotlight that you can just run
+Should be an uninstaller in Spotlight that you can just run.
+If there isn't, run `wine uninstaller` and uninstall from there.

 ### Proton GE for Steam Games that don't work with Valve's Protons
 https://github.com/GloriousEggroll/proton-ge-custom